wing5wong/artisan-whs-static/source/_announcements/2021-01-07_term-1-starting-dates-for-2021.md

 **Year 9 and Year 13 students, and new students from all other year levels.**

+A powhiri for new students and staff will be held at 9.00am in the School Hall.
+Please assemble by 8.45am in the school grounds outside the School Hall.
+Prefects will be on duty to assist.
+Parents/caregivers are very welcome to attend.

 #### Tuesday 2 February 2021

 **ALL year levels starting at 8.45am.**